Diophantine problems in solvable groups: Diophantine problems in solvable groups

 \subsubsection{Nilpotency class $2$}

 In a nilpotent group $G$ of class $2$ the commutator operation $[\cdot, \cdot]$ induces a full non-degenerate bilinear map between abelian groups:

 Here $Z(G)$ denotes the center of $G$.
-By Theorem \ref{maxringexists} the largest ring of scalars $R(f)$ of $f$ is e-interpretable in $(G/Z(G), G'; f)$. \begin{definition} The ring $R(f)$ is called the \emph{largest ring of scalars} of $G$. \end{definition}
+By Theorem \ref{maxringexists} the largest ring of scalars $R= R(f)$ of $f$ exists and is e-interpretable in $(G/Z(G), G'; f)$.
+We denote it by $R(G)$. \begin{definition} The ring $R = R(G)$ is called the \emph{largest ring of scalars} of $G$. \end{definition}

 Observe that if $G$ is finitely generated, then both $Z(G)$ and $G'$ are e-definable in $G$ (see Example \ref{example: center} and Remark \ref{r: who_is_verbally_elliptic}, respectively).
-Using Lemma \ref{factor_is_interpretable} it follows that the two sorted structure $(G/Z(G), G'; f)$ is e-interpretable in $G$ (indeed the preimage of the graph of $f$ is e-defined in $G$ by the equation $z=[x,y]$).
+It follows that the two sorted structure $(G/Z(G), G'; f)$ is e-interpretable in $G$ (indeed the preimage of the graph of $f$ is e-defined in $G$ by the equation $z=[x,y]$).
 Furthermore if $G$ is not virtually abelian then $G'$ is infinite due to Lemma \ref{l: commutator_finite}.
 By Theorem \ref{maxringexists}, Corollary \ref{c: approach}, and transitivity of e-interpretations we obtain the following \begin{proposition} Let $G$ be a finitely generated nilpotent group of nilpotency class $2$.
 Then the largest ring of scalars $R$ of $G$ is e-interpretable in $G$.
-If additionally $G$ is not virtually abelian, then there exists a ring of algebraic integers that is e-interpretable in $R$, and also in $G$ by transitivity of e-interpretations. \end{proposition}
+If additionally $G$ is not virtually abelian, then there exists a ring of algebraic integers $O$ that is e-interpretable in $R$, and also in $G$ by transitivity of e-interpretations.
+Moreover, the rank of $O$ is at most the rank of $R$. \end{proposition}

 Of particular interest is the case when $G$ is a finitely generated \emph{free} nilpotent group of nilpotency class $2$.
 We shall need the following definition.